• Menu

 I’m including a detailed video below sharing how to add arms and legs to sock gnomes.
 Be sure to watch the video to make a sock gnome in this post.

-I also include a free printable Gnome poem/card for Members Only.
+I also include a free printable Gnome poem/card for Craft & Create Club Members Only.
 Become a member to access the printables!

 Let’s get started so you can see how easy and affordable it is to make these adorable gnomes!